Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 !!! warning
     You may need to install drivers for Bluetooth to work.
 Learn how to do this [here.](../drivers/index.md).

-~~## FSO and Game Bar~~

-~~FSO and Game Bar are built-in features on Windows which are used to record your screen and take screenshots.
-On Atlas they have been disabled by default to make the system more responsive and less bloated.
-To enable them just run the `Enable FSO and Game Bar.reg` file in the `FSO and Game Bar` folder.~~

 ## Diagnostics & Troubleshooting

 Troubleshooting is a built-in feature on Windows which is used to help you troubleshoot issues with your computer.
 On Atlas we have disabled it by default to avoid any tweaks being reset.
 To enable it just run the `Enable Troubleshooting.cmd` file in the `Diagnostics &Troubleshooting` folder.